michael2008/ME-Live-Doc/docs/user-guide.md

 <img src="https://cloud.githubusercontent.com/assets/17921380/26623110/4165487c-461f-11e7-8182-a06471b19726.png" width="500">
 </p>

-ME-Live! contains two mains parts, collaboration and live streaming.
-The collaboration within multiple devices which is achieved by delivering messages between these devices through HoloServer, makes real-time synchronization of scenes on these devices a reality.
-Through camera shooting and collecting real-life scenes as well as getting the mapping of spatial position by HoloLens on the tripod at the same time, live streaming of scenes can be achieved as long as scenes and mapping are input to Live Controller in Workstation to carry out real-time 3D synthesis and then output onto screens through HDMI interface.
+ME-Live! contains two main parts, collaboration, and live streaming.
+The collaboration within multiple devices which is achieved by delivering messages between these devices through HoloServer makes real-time synchronization of scenes on these devices a reality.
+Through camera shooting and capturing real scenes, while getting the mapping of spatial position by HoloLens on the tripod, live streaming is achieved by putting them into Live Controller in Workstation to carry out real-time 3D synthesis and then output onto screens through HDMI interface.

 ## RIG Installation

 ### Function

-Rig is used for obtaining the real-world images and location information and further delivering them to Workstation in order to carry out real-time synthesis.
+The Rig is used for obtaining the real-world images and location information and further delivering them to the workstation in order to carry out real-time synthesis.

 ### Composition

 ME-Live!
-Rig is constituted of the following main components:
+Rig consists of the following main components:

-* Digital camera/vidicon
+* Digital camera/video camera
 * HoloLens
 * Tripod
 * Accessories for fixing

-> Note: HoloLens here is responsible for providing site position information.
-You can replace it with other devices which also can provide position information if you want.
-Besides, If you don't need real-time synchronization of site position information, such as fixing the camera stand, you can completely leave HoloLens alone.
+> Note: HoloLens here is responsible for providing location information.
+You can replace it with other devices which also can provide position information.
+Besides, HoloLens can be removed if you don't need real-time synchronization of location information, such as fixing the camera stand.

 ### Assembly

-Assembly is aimed to fixing the complete set of device firmly, so as to reduce unstable factors during usage, such as shaking.
+The purpose of the assembly is to securely secure the complete set of equipment together to minimize the effects of unstable factors such as shaking.
-Ways of assembly and connection depend on the site requirements and devices you choose.
-If you want to choose some non-recommended devices, you should know how to connect them together.
+Depending on the requirements of the working site and the choice of equipment, the ways of assembly and connection may vary.
+If you want to use non-recommended equipment, please make sure that you know how to connect them together.
+Below is a typical example of the assembly.

 |         item          | Function                                 | specification                       |
 | :-------------------: | :--------------------------------------- | :---------------------------------- |